flatironinstitute/sciware/12_Functions/main.md

 ### What is a function?

-Say you have python script/notebook including snippet...
+Say you have python script/notebook including the snippet...

 ```python
 S = 0; T = 0